The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Evaluation and Analysis

 Overall, these results confirm that moralization is a complex linguistic and conceptual phenomenon challenging for automated detection and interpretation.
-Although detailed prompts and strong models improve performance slightly, overall scores remain moderate, highlighting the need for refined evaluation methods and model adaptation.
+Although detailed prompts and strong models improve performance slightly, overall scores remain moderate, highlighting the need for both model adaptation and refined evaluation methods.